Testing issues cloud scope of California's virus outbreak - KVIA

 Newsom said he’s put together a new task force on testing and expects to announce in the coming days an effort to substantially increase California’s testing capacity.

-Currently the state has prioritized that the tests be used on the most symptomatic and vulnerable patients, along with health care workers and some others.
+Currently the state has prioritized tests be used on the most symptomatic and vulnerable patients, along with health care workers and some others.
 That further clouds a picture of an outbreak.

 “Testing is uneven, which is to put it kindly,” said Dr. David Eisenman, director of the Center of Public Health and Disasters at the University of California, Los Angeles.
 “The number of cases identified is not an accurate count of anything because it’s such a select group of people who get the testing done.”

-Dr. Shawn Nasseri, a Beverly Hills doctor who treats patients with respiratory problems, said it’s frustrating and disheartening to try to diagnose patients when he has been rationed only a few test kits a week.
+Dr. Shawn Nasseri, a Beverly Hills doctor, said it’s frustrating and disheartening to try to diagnose patients when he has been rationed only a few test kits a week.
 He was able to administer six tests in a drive-thru line in the alley behind his office a week ago and was still awaiting results Thursday from one of those.

 “We’re all flying blind.
 We’re hoping and praying more testing will become available,” Nasseri said.
 “We have absolutely no idea how many people are truly infected at this point.”